Area Rate Efficiency in Multi-Link Molecular Communications: Analytical Channel Model

 \subsubsection{Background Noise Molecules}

-\scaleSubsubsectionBelow Besides information molecules and molecules from interfering \ac{TX}s, we also account for background noise molecules, which are of the same type as the molecules used for modulation.
+\scaleSubsubsectionBelow Besides information molecules and molecules from interfering \ac{TX}s, we also account for background noise molecules, which are of the same type as the signaling molecules.
 These molecules may originate from far away noise sources.
 We assume that these molecules are uniformly distributed in space with constant concentration $C_{\textnormal{noise}}$.
 We statistically model the \textit{reception} of the background noise molecules by a Poisson distribution, i.e., \scaleAlign

 which is a valid approximation based on the law of rare events \cite{Jamali2019ChannelMF}.
 Here, $\fpdf[n]{\gls{cn}}$ denotes the distribution of $\gls{cn}$, and \gls{cmeann} is given by $\gls{cmeann} = C_{\textnormal{noise}} \gls{VRX}$.